How much holiday you should get

 - sick leave

-- maternity, paternity or adoption leave
+- maternity, paternity, adoption or shared parental leave

-Your statutory annual leave entitlement
+Statutory annual leave

-For example, if you work 3 days a week you’re entitled to 16.8 days’ holiday pay (3 x 5.6).
+For example, if you work 3 days a week, you’re entitled to 16.8 days’ paid holiday (3 x 5.6) a year.

-Sick or maternity leave
+- maternity leave

 - paternity leave

 - adoption leave

 - shared parental leave

 For example, if you take a year of maternity leave, you'll return with a whole year’s accrued holiday.
 Your employer might let you take some of this before you go on leave.

 If you’re not sure how much holiday you should get